Query objects from a feature layer and show it on the map.

 - Click on the ArcGISMap game object in the Hierarchy window.

 - Set your API key in the Inspector window.

 - Click play and select a stadium from the lst.

 In this sample, the FeatureService REST API is used to perform a query operation.
 The result of a query operation is a list of features that includes the feature's location as well as some attributes giving more details about the feature.
 In this sample, the stadium name and team name were used.

 FeatureLayerQuery.cs file makes the request and then parses the result to construct the game objects based on the results.
 The ArcGIS Location component can be attached to these new game objects in order to locate them in the world.
 Use the

-StadiumInfo.cs script to hold information specific to the feature including team name, stadium name, and whether the team is in the American or National League in the MLB.
+StadiumInfo.cs script to store information specific to the feature, such as the team name, stadium name, the team's division in the MLB.
 The team's league is used to determine how the stadium is rendered in the game.

 To make the request we append